CONTACT INFORMATION

 Description

-The City Architect Department (CArD) was created to address the design of the City’s institutional, housing, and urban projects, based on sound and acceptable architectural principles.
+The CArD was created to address the design of the City’s institutional, housing, and urban projects, based on sound and acceptable architectural principles.
 CArD was promulgated in 2015, making it the very first architect department in a local government unit in the Philippines.
 The Department has produced designs for more than a thousand vertical government projects such as schools, offices, police outposts, housing projects, and other institutional structures.

 Mission